sjemmeh/download/README.md

 ## Installation

-- Clone the repository and edit the .env file to reflect your preferences (optional).
+- Clone the repository and edit the .env file to reflect your preferences (optional) - if you don't run the container locally you at least need to create a plex claim token for your [Plex account](https://plex.tv/claim).
 - Pull the docker images and start the container

 ```bash